FGCeliberto/Collinear_FFs/README.md

 Collections of collinear fragmentation functions (FFs) given as LHPDF grids.

-Available FF famili to date:
+Available FF families to date:

 1. TQHLx.y (TetraQuarks with Heavy and Light flavors)